bismuthfoundation/Hack-with-BIS/07-Simple-Web-Auth/readme.md

 # Licence

 This tutorial is (c) EggdraSyl and the Bismuth Foundation and released under a MIT licence.
-In a nutshell, you can do what you want with it provided you keep this notice intact and hold no responsability against the authors.
+In a nutshell, you can do what you want with it, provided you keep this notice intact and hold no responsability against the authors.